 #endif

 This code will cause a build error if you try to build in a project that does not support ARC.
-The source file will be built with ARC enabled in the project where the error occurred.
-Or, depending on the size of the project, the entire project may be ARC-enabled.
+This is because the source file will be built with ARC enabled in the project where the error occurred.
+Or depending on the size of the project, the entire project may be ARC-enabled.

 Preparing for Swift’s Optional

-Swift has a feature called “Optional”.
-It allows code to indicate whether a property, argument, or function return value can be nil
+Swift incorporates a feature known as “Optional”.
+It allows code to indicate whether a property, argument, or function return value can be nil.

-when there is no possibility of being nil
+Specify nonnull when there is no possibility of being nil and nullable when there is a possibility of being nil.

-The nullability can be specified as a return value, argument, property, etc. Of course, when you write this, be sure that the implementation of the method is as specified, rather than just writing it as is.
-If you specify nonnull
+The nullability can be specified as a return value, argument, property, etc. Of course, when you write this, be sure that the implementation of the method is as specified rather than just writing it as is.
+For example, if you specify nonnull but nil, Swift will have a problem with it.
+Such a situation would pose serious problems in Swift.

 @interface MyObject : NSObject